wjcarey/npm-sass/README.md

 # quick-sass
-Quickly intall Sass on a exsisting project
+Quickly intall Sass on a exsisting project works with WordPress too!

 ## Requirements
 node.js and commandline access